ZzeZzofas/FC-ABSS/journal.md

 From there, I calculated oxygen diffusion curves and plotted how quickly saturation was reached at different flow rates.
 This step was crucial because bacteria need oxygen to process nutrients.

 It was fun to watch the little flow arrows spread out in the simulation.
-I rewarded myself with a snack while staring at the graphs — somehow, oxygen diffusion felt like an accomplishment.
+I rewarded myself with a snack while staring at the graphs on google colab, somehow, oxygen diffusion felt like an accomplishment.

 ---

 ### Day 9 – July 1
 **Time Spent:** 5h

 Light shielding day.
 I tested reflective foil enclosures that surrounded the tank to prevent light leakage.
-The effect was dramatic — with shielding, light intensity fluctuation dropped by about 30%.
+The effect was dramatic, with shielding, light intensity fluctuation dropped by about 30%.
 I also looked into how structurally stable thin foil frames could be, because if they bend, the results fall apart.

 It amazed me how something as ordinary as foil could change the efficiency so much.